MritunjayKumar07/Freshers-Fullstack-.NET-Developer-Intriview-Practice/MritunjayRevesion.md

   var Coll = from c in Customers where c.City == "Chennai" || c.Balance > 30000 select c;

   //Group By Clause:
+  var Coll = from c in Customers group c by c.City into G select G;
   var Coll = from c in Customers group c by c.City into G select new { City = G.Key, Customers = G.Count() };
   var Coll = from c in Customers group c by c.City into G select new { City = G.Key, MaxBalance = G.Max(c => c.Balance) };
   var Coll = from c in Customers group c by c.City into G select new { City = G.Key, MinBalance = G.Min(c => c.Balance) };